MITLibraries/dspace-python-client/.github/PULL_REQUEST_TEMPLATE.md

 YES | NO

 #### Developer
-- [ ] All new ENV is documented in README
+- [ ] Docstrings and README are updated to reflect all changes as needed
+- [ ] Sphinx source docs are updated to reflect all changes as needed
 - [ ] All related Jira tickets are linked in commit message(s)

 #### Code Reviewer